fybrik/fybrik/site/docs/reference/crds.md

-M4DStorageAccount defines a storage account used for copying data.
+FybrikStorageAccount defines a storage account used for copying data.
 Only S3 based storage is supported.
 It contains endpoint, region and a reference to the credentials a Owner of the asset is responsible to store the credentials

 <table>
     <thead>